Cutoff Phenomenon for Cyclic Dynamics on Hypercube: Introduction

 The cutoff phenomenon was first observed in card shuffling, as demonstrated in \cite{3}.
 Since then, the cutoff phenomena for Markovian dynamics have been observed and rigorously verified with a multitude of models.
 In recent times, there have been several breakthroughs in the verification of cutoff phenomena for Glauber-type dynamics on spin systems.
-For example, the cutoff phenomenon for the Glauber dynamics on the Curie-Weiss model, which corresponds to the mean-field Ising model, is proven in \cite{4} for the low temperature regime.
+For example, the cutoff phenomenon for the Glauber dynamics on the Curie-Weiss model, which corresponds to the mean-field Ising model, is proven in \cite{4} for the high temperature regime.
 This work has been further generalized to \cite{1}, where Glauber dynamics for Curie-Weiss-Potts model have been considered.
 These two outcomes were considered on the mean-field model defined on the complete graph, where geometry is irrelevant.
 On the other hand, the cutoff phenomenon for the spin system on the lattices were more complicated.
-The first development was achieved for the Ising model on the lattice in \cite{5}, and in \cite{6}, it was extended to a general spin system in the low temperature regime.
+The first development was achieved for the Ising model on the lattice in \cite{5}, and in \cite{6}, it was extended to a general spin system in the high temperature regime.
 In \cite{7}, a novel method called ``information percolation'' was developed, and the cutoff for the Ising model with a precise window size was obtained.
 This information percolation method has also been successfully applied to Swendsen-Wang dynamics for the Potts model and to Glauber dynamics for the random-cluster model in \cite{8} and \cite{9}, respectively.
 In the present work, the uniform measure, which corresponds to infinite temperature spin systems, is considered.
 From this perspective, the proposed model is simpler than existing models in which finite temperature has been considered.
 However, this model has a critical difference in that the dynamics being considered are irreversible.
-We emphasize here that the cutoff phenomenon for the irreversible chains are barely known.
+We emphasize here that the cutoff phenomenon for the irreversible chains are known only for few models, e.g., non-backtracking random walks on sparse random graphs \cite{10}.